LucasLarson/dotfiles/CodeSnippets.md

 ### `git diff`

-more detailed `git diff` and how I once found an LF‑to‑CRLF‑only difference<br/>
+more detailed `git diff` and how I once found an LF‑to‑CRLF‑only difference<br>
 `git diff --raw`

 ### `git commit`